 Seated meditation is the heart of the spiritual practice for many people.
 Meditation is an essential tool for exploring consciousness.
 Seated meditation includes everything from a primary two-step method, Mindfulness Meditation and Japa or Transcendental Meditation (TM).
 This modality also has advanced practices like the Siddhis of Patanjali.

 Moving meditation is an action with a heightened level of awareness.
 To perform an activity while simultaneously holding a meditative state involves a high level of mind-body coordination and skill.
 This modality improves mind and body connection.
 In turn, this has a positive effect on our health and wellness.
 This progression includes energy collection modalities like Qigong and Tai Chi.
 It also includes Forest Bathing and grounding techniques, like Tree Grounding and Sun Gazing.

 Awareness Expansion Tools

 Sadly, many people do not want to become awake.
 They don’t want to know what lies beyond the five senses.
+So they are happy to live a life of delusion.
+But there is another path.
 If you want to know, then start practicing the spiritual technologies above.
 These processes will lead to your awakening.
 Find someone to teach you one of the spiritual technologies.